jullienl/jullienl.github.io/_posts/2024-04-25-Implementing webhooks with COM.md

 ## Secure handshake mechanism

-Compute Ops Management uses webhook verification through challenge in headers.
+Compute Ops Management uses webhook verification through challenges in headers.
 This is a common security measure used by providers to verify the receiver's endpoint authenticity before starting to send webhook data.

 Here's an overview of typical API request interactions that take place between Compute Ops Management and a webhook endpoint when a user initiates webhook creation:
 <br>